malkab/heliostat_tracking/README.md

-# hyperion
+# heliostat_tracking
-Integrated program to assist in the determination of upper limits of the optical efficiencies of solar tower systems.
+Basic library to simulate all types of two axis heliostat trackers.